History of UCPAC

 There was no immediate sign of change in movie attendance when the war ended.
 In fact, the Rahway Theatre would continue to draw sizable audiences well into the 1960s as a movie theater, but the writing was on the wall.
 The grand era of the picture palace was facing a premature death.
 By the early 1970s, the building had fallen into disrepair.

 Rahway Landmarks, a nonprofit corporation formed specifically to purchase the theater and preserve it as a performing arts center, could not have asked for a better impetus for its drive to raise the necessary funds.

-This Biggest Little Wurlitzer is a detachable console Wurlitzer Theatre Organ with two manuals, two chambers and seven ranks.
-It features 500 individual pipes and several percussive elements that were designed to simulate the enveloping and diverse sounds of a live orchestra.
+This Biggest Little Wurlitzer is a detachable console Wurlitzer Theatre Organ with two manuals, two chambers, and seven ranks.
+It features 500 individual pipes and several percussive elements designed to simulate the enveloping and diverse sounds of a live orchestra.

 The unique acoustical design of the chambers, auditorium, and instrument work together to make remarkable sounding theatre pipe organ music.

-The Main Stage is listed in both state and national registers of historic sites, and is now operating as a multipurpose venue for the performing arts.
+Listed in both state and national registers of historic sites, The Main Stage now operates as a multipurpose venue for the performing arts.

-It is the largest center for the performing arts in Union County and currently showcases children’s programming, musicals and plays, classic and independent film presentations, multicultural programs and events, and live music concerts.
+It is the largest center for the performing arts in Union County and currently showcases live music concerts, children’s programming, musicals and plays, classic and independent film presentations, and multicultural programs and events.

 Enjoy these photos from the earliest days of our theatre, and from the Hamilton Stage, Fazioli Room, and the Loft.
 Looking for more recent pictures?
 See who played at UCPAC since 2021.